 This 8-month-old joey is very dedicated to exploring every nook and cranny in her rocky home.
-It’s a bit of a labyrinth and takes some getting used to but she knows she is much safer up here where most other creatures don’t dare to climb.
+It’s a bit of a labyrinth and takes some getting used to, but she knows she is much safer up here where most other creatures don’t dare to climb.
 Things used to be a lot easier for her kind, she was told.
-There weren’t any of the cunning foxes who like to have rock wallaby joey for dinner or the goats that are now everywhere who get to all the good food first.
-They have tried to adapt to these changes but she knows there is only one way to fix the problem.
-If the humans help fix what they created.
+There weren’t any of the cunning foxes who like to have rock wallaby joey for dinner, or the goats which are now eating all the good food first.
+They have tried to adapt to these changes, but she knows there is only one way to fix the problem.
+If the humans help mend the changes they created.

-Rock wallabies are small marsupials who like in fortress-like rocky homes in Australia.
-These nocturnal creatures spend their days in the shelter of their homes, either a cave, an overhang, or some kind of vegetation amongst the rocks, and venture out at night to feed.
-They have a highly adapted physique to help them nimbly get around their rocky homes.
-They have powerful legs and sharp claws which help them to climb trees and even scale nearly vertical rocks.
+Rock wallabies are small marsupials who live in fortress-like rocky homes in Australia.
+These nocturnal creatures spend their days in the shelter of their homes, either a cave, an overhang, or some kind of vegetation amongst the rocks, only venturing out at night to feed.
+They have a highly adapted physique to help them jump nimbly around their rocky homes.
+They have powerful legs and sharp claws which let them climb trees and even scale almost vertical rock faces.
 They are the most diverse of all macropods (kangaroos, wallabies etc), with 19 species identified.

-Rock wallabies are marsupials and so their young spend a lot of time in the warmth and safety of their mother’s pouch.
-They are born very tiny and not quite developed.
-They crawl up their mothers’ pouch to attach themselves to one of her teats inside where they continue to develop for 6-7 months.
+Rock wallabies are marsupials, which means the young spend a lot of time in the warmth and safety of their mother’s pouch.
+They are born just a couple of centimetres big, and not quite developed.
+They crawl into their mothers’ pouch and attach themselves to one of her teats inside, where they continue to grow for 6-7 months.
 Once the joey is more developed it can start to venture out of mums pouch but will often jump back in whenever there is danger around.
 At 9 months old the joey is fully weaned and will leave its mothers pouch for the last time.

 Rock wallabies vary in terms of their conservation status with some populations very at risk, even having disappeared from the south.
-They first became threatened with the arrival of Europeans where they began hunting them for their fur.
-But the bigger threat the Europeans bought was their foreign animals.
-Now, the biggest threats to the rock wallabies are from these introduced species such as red foxes who kill them, and other herbivores, particularly goats, sheep and rabbits who compete with them for food.
+They first became threatened with the arrival of Europeans after they began hunting them for their fur.
+But the bigger threat which came with the new settlers, were the animals they brought to these environments.
+Still today, the biggest threats to the rock wallabies are from these introduced species such as red foxes who hunt them, and other herbivores, particularly goats, sheep and rabbits who compete with them for food.
 With increasing habitat fragmentation and destruction, the wallabies are also at risk of lower genetic health because of their shrinking numbers.

 HOW TO HELP